-Academic biographyEdoardo Celeste is an Assistant Professor in Law, Technology and Innovation at the School of Law and Government of Dublin City University.
-His research interests lie in the field of digital rights and constitutionalism, privacy and data protection law, and social media governance.
+Edoardo Celeste is an Assistant Professor of Law, Technology and Innovation at the School of Law and Government of Dublin City University.
+He specialises in EU and comparative digital law and policy, focusing in particular on digital rights and constitutionalism, privacy and data protection law, and social media governance.

-Edoardo is currently the principal investigator of the project 'Cross-Border Data Protection Network' funded by the Irish Research Council and the UK Economic and Social Research Council, and of the project 'Digital Constitutionalism: In Search of a Content Governance Standard' funded by Facebook Research.
+Edoardo has been involved in numerous competitively-won research projects securing funding both by public and private institutions.
+He is currently the principal investigator of the project 'Cross-Border Data Protection Network' funded by the Irish Research Council and the UK Economic and Social Research Council, and of the project 'Digital Constitutionalism: In Search of a Content Governance Standard' funded by Facebook Research.

-Over the past few years, Edoardo has been visiting researcher at the Nexa Center for Internet & Society of Torino and at the Center for Information Technology, Society, and Law (ITSL) of Zurich.
+Over the past few years, Edoardo has been a visiting researcher at the Nexa Center for Internet & Society of Torino and at the Center for Information Technology, Society, and Law (ITSL) of Zurich.
 In 2018, he was a research fellow at the Humboldt Institute for Internet and Society (HIIG) of Berlin.
 Edoardo is currently affiliated with the ADAPT Centre and the UCD Centre for Human Rights.

 Edoardo welcomes enquiries from prospective PhD students wishing to pursue research in the field of digital rights (including but not limited to privacy and data protection) and online platforms regulation (especially social media).